MolimoWang/EventManagementSystem/01-requirements/UseCase/Administrator/view_all_venues.md

 - The administrator selects 'View All Venues' from the main page(01-view_all_events.png).

 ## Postconditions
-- The administrator is shown the list venues page (04-view_all_venues.png).
+- The administrator is shown the all venues page (04-view_all_venues.png).

 ## Courses of Events